We're helping an Australian company manufacture a skin cancer treatment out of a common weed.

 Our biomedical manufacturing team, in conjunction with University of Queensland, were able to provide Peplin with high purity samples of Euphorbia peplus components and related compounds from other Euphorbia species.

-Our legal team worked to establish a secure intellectual property position on Euphorbia peplus and its analogues, and assisted Peplin in the preparation of patents.
+We established a secure intellectual property position on Euphorbia peplus and its analogues, and assisted Peplin in the preparation of patents.

 A reduction in the number of non-melanoma skin cancers